 “The biggest providers should be setting an example, but they’re often the worst offenders.
-They’re sluggish, unhelpful and act like the self-appointed pension police, on some occasions bombarding customers with scam warnings to put them off - even if they’re transferring to another FCA regulated business!
+They’re sluggish, unhelpful and act like the self-appointed pension police, on some occasions bombarding customers with scam warnings to put them off - even if they’re transferring to another Financial Conduct Authority regulated business!
 There are certainly questions over whether these providers are meeting the Treating Customer Fairly rules of the regulator, and we will be writing to the government about specific practices we have observed that appear anti-competitive and expose customers to undue detriment.”

 Melanie, who’s recently experienced the pension transfer process, added:

 “One of my providers asked me to provide details of how I became aware of the scheme, details of all the promotional material I received, what other investments I planned to transfer, what advice I had taken (and the details of my adviser) and any other investments my adviser recommended.
 It seems a very paternalistic and almost patronising response to a transfer request.
 As Vice Chair of a health authority helping to manage a budget of £820 million, I feel fairly qualified to manage my pension arrangements.
 At the end of the day it’s my money, not theirs.”